 Uganda Money Information and Tips for Tourists – Travelers

-FAQ’s-The Frequently asked Questions about Money that Visitors ask
+FAQ’s-The Frequently asked Questions about Money Visitors, and Tourists ask.

-Below are some Uganda Money Frequently Asked Questions – Information – Tips – Advice for Travelers that will be of great help to you.
+Below are some Uganda Money Frequently Asked Questions – Information – Tips – Advice for Travelers and Tourists that you will find helpful.

-Practical Uganda Money Information – Tips – Advice for Travelers
+Helpful Uganda Money Information – Tips – Advice for Visitors & Safari-Goers

 Many prices, especially those for Tourists, will be in US Dollars, Euros and UK Pound, are ok for changing Money into Ugandan currency.

-You must obtain dollar bills newer than 2003 and no tears or blemishes on them.
+You must obtain dollar bills newer than 2008 and no tears or blemishes.
 This helps with your exchange rate and getting them accepted.
 (2003 is due to forgeries in times past, including by an American in Uganda).

 It is best to use 50 or 100 USD Bills for the best Exchange Rate – if you use smaller or older bills, you will get less money in return.

-Do not use US Dollars in restaurants, bars, for buying souvenirs since you will lose money in the process.
+Do not use US Dollars in restaurants or bars to buy souvenirs since you will lose money because of the low exchange rate that you will receive.

-Tips for services rendered by Ugandans should not be in US Dollars but in Ugandan Shillings.
+Tipping should not be in US Dollars but in Ugandan Shillings.
 Ugandan Shillings can be immediately used by the person that you are tipping.
+Tipping makes an important contribution to the life of a Ugandan,

 Are there Forex Bureaus for the exchange of Money?

-The ones at the Grand Imperial Hotel gives you the best rates in town.
-Late at night, you can also go into Kampala Casino, and they will provide you with a reasonable price since they will think that you are gambling it away.
+The ones at the Grand Imperial Hotel give you the best rates in town.
+Late at night, you can also go into Kampala Casino, and they will provide you with a reasonable price since they think you are gambling it away.

 Look into the daily newspapers for today’s rate.
-Avoid the Forex Bureau in Kabalagala, they will consistently give you one of the lowest rates around (personal experience), and they also give you the hardest time with the slightest imperfection on a bill.
+Avoid the Forex Bureau in Kabalagala.
+They will consistently give you one of the lowest rates (personal experience).
+They also give you the most challenging time with the slightest imperfection on a bill.
 In other words – check around for the best rates.

-Security – if you are on foot – do not use a Forex Bureau at night.
+If you are on foot, security – do not use a Forex Bureau at night.
 If you are on Safari with us, your Driver-Guide will be with you as you exchange Money.

-We suggest that you carry a small amount of cash.
-You need enough to pay for your visa.
+We suggest that you carry a small amount of cash, and you need enough to pay for your Visa.
 We recommend that you have no more than $500 on you.
 You can always withdraw from your account in local currency using an ATM.

 Money draws unnecessary attention that you do not want.
 Your driver will have mobile Money on his phone, and Money can be sent to that number from anywhere in the world.